Argyll and Bute Militia: 1852 Reforms

-Although many militia regiments were embodied during the Crimean War to release regular battalions for overseas service, the Argyll & Bute was not among them.
-However, in 1859 it gained the title of Argyll & Bute Rifles.
-Its uniform was red with black velvet facings.
-More officers began to be appointed to the regiment, including Colonel John Campbell, formerly of the 38th Foot, who was appointed Lieutenant-Colonel Commandant under the Marquess of Breadalbane's colonelcy.
+After 1852, no new colonels were appointed to militia regiments; instead, the lieutenant-colonel became commandant and the post of Honorary Colonel was created.
+When the Argyll & Bute Militia was reformed in 1854, the Lord Lieutenant of Argyllshire, John Campbell, 2nd Marquess of Breadalbane was appointed (honorary) Colonel and Colonel John Campbell, formerly of the 38th Foot, became Lieutenant-Colonel Commandant.

+The outbreak of the Crimean War in 1854 and the subsequent despatch of an expeditionary force led to the embodiment of the militia for home defence.
+By early March 1855, the Argyll & Bute Militia was doing duty at Oban, where it remained until the war was ended by the Treaty of Paris, signed on 30 March 1856.
+The regiment was disembodied later in 1856.

+The regiment was redesignated as the Argyll & Bute Rifles in 1859 with a consequent change in uniform (see below).

 Argyll & Bute Artillery Militia

 The 1852 Act introduced Militia Artillery units in addition to the traditional infantry regiments.
 Their role was to man coastal defences and fortifications, relieving the Royal Artillery (RA) for active service.
-In 1861 the Argyll and Bute Rifles was converted into the Argyll and Bute Artillery Militia (Rifles) (though the 'Rifles' subtitle was soon dropped).
+In November 1861 the Argyll and Bute Rifles was converted into the Argyll and Bute Artillery Militia (Rifles) (though the 'Rifles' subtitle was soon dropped).
 It had its HQ at Oban, moving back to Campbeltown in 1863.
 Smollett M. Eddington, a former Lieutenant in the 78th Highlanders, was appointed Lt-Col Commandant on 20 November 1861.

-Following the Cardwell Reforms a mobilisation scheme began to appear in the Army List from December 1875.
+Following the Cardwell Reforms, a mobilisation scheme began to appear in the Army List from December 1875.
 This assigned places in an order of battle of the 'Garrison Army' to Militia Artillery units: the Argyll & Bute Artillery's war station was in the Tilbury Division of the Thames and Medway Defences.

-The Artillery Militia was reorganised into 11 divisions of garrison artillery in 1882, and the Argyll & Bute became the 6th Brigade, Scottish Division, RA.
-When the Scottish Division was abolished in 1889 the title was altered to Argyll and Bute Artillery (Southern Division) RA.
+The Royal Artillery (RA) was reorganised in 1882, and 11 territorial divisions of garrison artillery were formed, each with a brigade of regular artillery.
+The Militia Artillery was assigned to form the junior brigades of these divisions, the Argyll & Bute becoming 6th Brigade, Scottish Division, RA, on 1 April 1882.

+On 1 July 1889, the garrison artillery was reorganised again into three large territorial divisions (Eastern, Southern and Western).
+The assignment of units to them seemed geographically arbitrary, with all the Scottish militia units being grouped in the Southern Division, for example, but this related to where the need for coastal artillery was greatest, rather than where the units recruited.
+The Argyll unit became the Argyll and Bute Artillery (Southern Division).
+In 1899, the garrison artillery units formally became the Royal Garrison Artillery (RGA).
 Colonel J. Younger, who had served with the Royal Horse Artillery in the 2nd Anglo-Afghan War, was appointed Lt-Col Commandant on 2 December 1893.